Near Mill Springs in Wayne County, Kentucky — The American South (East South Central)

 Erected by Kentucky Department of Highways.
 (Marker Number 75.)

 Location.
 36° 55.943′ N, 84° 46.667′ W. Marker is near Mill Springs, Kentucky, in Wayne County.
 Marker is at the intersection of Kentucky Route 1275 and Mill Springs - Gap of the Ridge Road, on the left when traveling west on State Route 1275.
-Touch for map.
 The marker is at the fork of the roads.
 It is extremely rusted to the point that it's barely legible.
+Touch for map.
 Marker is in this post office area: Monticello KY 42633, United States of America.
+Touch for directions.

 Regarding Mill Springs.
 The Battle of Mill Springs took place north of the Cumberland River at Nancy, Kentucky which was then called Logan's Crossroads.
 Nancy is about 10 miles north of this location.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 23, 2011, by David Graff of Halifax, Nova Scotia.
-This page has been viewed 595 times since then and 26 times this year.
+It was originally submitted on June 23, 2011, by David Graff of Halifax, Nova Scotia.
+This page has been viewed 738 times since then and 7 times this year.
 Last updated on October 31, 2013, by David Graff of Halifax, Nova Scotia.
 Photos: 1. submitted on June 23, 2011, by David Graff of Halifax, Nova Scotia.
 2. submitted on June 24, 2011, by David Graff of Halifax, Nova Scotia. • Bernard Fisher was the editor who published this page.